 As always here at Fundamental Health Solutions, we start our week with “Move Right Monday.”
-Over the last several weeks, we’ve introduced a series of simple movements that you can do at your desk, at a table, or just anywhere you go during the day, to strengthen your core muscles and improve your posture.
+In the past, we’ve shown you some exercises that you can do at your desk, at a table, or just anywhere you go during the day, to strengthen your core muscles and improve your posture.
 I hope you’re continuing to incorporate those exercises into your daily routine, at least a couple of times a day, for five to ten minutes each time.
 I know you’ll see results from them if you do.

 This week, we want to change things up and introduce a series of exercise videos that you can do sitting (or kneeling) on the floor.

 One of the biggest complaints I hear, especially from my older patients, is that they have pain in their hips, lower back, and thighs.
 Those are all interrelated muscle groups – if any of them is too tight, it puts pressure on the others.
 It also affects your balance, posture, and lifting capacity, so it’s really important that these muscle groups are healthy, aligned, and balanced.

 Today, I want to show you the first of a series of exercises that will help you strengthen these core balance muscles.